2017 Congressional Art Competition

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional district.
+The Artistic Discovery Contest (Congressional Art Competition) is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional district.

-The Artistic Discovery Contest is open to all high school students in the 3rd District.
-The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
+The Congressional Art Competition is open to all high school students in the 3rd District (grades 9 – 12).
+The over-all winner of our District's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 Accepted mediums for the two-dimensional artwork are as follows: